fablab-bayreuth/WTV020SD16P/README.md

 Created by Diego J. Arevalo, August 6th, 2012.
 Modifed by Ryszard Malinowski November 30, 2014.
 Modifed by Dan F  March 2015
+Modified by Thomas A. Hirsch, October 28, 2019.

  Released into the public domain.